nmhyde/Personal-Projects/SmallBattle/README.txt

 BELLS AND WHISTLES:
 The bells and whistles I added were some beautification.
-I had some animation for buttons, I tinted an the monster image green when poisoned and untinted when the poison DOT ended, and I made custom buttons.
+I had some animation for buttons, I tinted an the monster image green when poisoned and untinted when the poison damage over time(DOT) effect ended, and I made custom buttons.
 I also included the fact that you can name your character, but I didn't get to actually put that name anywhere.
 The poison DOT is also something I designed that I thought was a cool feature.
 Instead of using serializable, I used parcelable, which is supposedly